MythicAgents/Kharon/README.md

 ![khimg](Payload_Type/kharon/Assets/kharon-1.png)

+# Warning
+the agent is in maintenance and will have its official release on 12/2025 or 01/2026

 C2 Agent for Mythic with advanced evasion capabilities, supporting dotnet/powershell/shellcode/BOF memory execution, lateral movement, pivoting, and more.
 Kharon is a fully Position-Independent Code (PIC) shellcode.

 # Author links